Groovy

 Check GUID

 Checks whether a specified string is a GUID in Intrexx terms.
-If the transferred value is null, the method returns false.
+If the value passed is zero, the method returns false.

 Example: